PhD FAQ Discussion

 Can I enter the PhD program as a transfer student?

+Yes!
 To be considered as a transfer student, apply using the standard PhD application.
-For internal transfers, please contact the department directly.

 What careers can I pursue with a PhD in Social Welfare?